TULiberalArts/Political-Science/pages/resources.md

 ## Handbook

-### Introduction
+**Introduction**

-The undergraduate manual is intended as a guide for political science majors and minors.
+This handbook is intended as a guide for political science majors and minors.
 It contains information on requirements for the major and minor, advising services available to you, suggestions for selecting an overall program of study as well as for choosing specific courses, and an overview of special programs.

-I. **Advising**
+### I. Advising
 It is important that you plan your program with the assistance of an advisor to ensure that you are fully aware of the opportunities open to you and to ensure that you follow a course of study that fits your needs and goals.

 One of the most important occasions (though surely not the only one) when you want to talk to an advisor is when you register (or priority register) for a semester.
 The best way to register is to make tentative selections before you see your advisor and be prepared to explain to the advisor why these courses make the most sense for you.
 Be sure to have your DARS form handy when you see your advisor.
 Keep in mind that you are ultimately responsible for your own academic program.
 Here are some questions you might want to think about before you see your advisor: